Congratulations, You will be taking home one of our puppies soon.

-3. If final payment need to be made-only CASH is accepted at time of pick up.
+3. If final payment need to be made-only CASH or Credit card (fees apply) is accepted at time of pick up.
 Final payment can also be made by paying through PayPal or sending a check 2 weeks prior to your pick.

 4. Cleaning supplies-puppies are known to get car sick so having some paper towels, old towels, wipes, and plastic bags to dispose in are what we recommended.